Skip to main content

 Inefficiency and downtime

-Since overcharging leads to battery capacity degradation, range will also diminish gradually.
+Since overcharging leads to battery capacity degradation, it will also gradually diminish EV range.
 In the long term, more frequent and extended charging sessions may be required to fulfil operational requirements.
 More significantly, the increase in battery replacements and repairs required due to overcharging contributes to operational downtime and disruption.
 This can increase inefficiencies, potentially impact customers, and weigh negatively on the Total Cost of Ownership of an EV fleet, as operating and maintenance becomes more expensive.

 How do you prevent overcharging?